alastairkenworthy/alastairkenworthy/README.md

-- 👋 Hi, I’m @alastairkenworthy working with the New Zealand Ministry of Health
+- 👋 Hi, I’m @alastairkenworthy working with Te Whatu Ora - Health New Zealand
 - 👀 I’m interested in data and digital standards for interoperability in health, including SNOMED CT and FHIR
 - 🌱 I’m currently learning about terminology services and FHIR registries
 - 💞️ I’m looking to collaborate on standards